nixworks/public/news/2017/10/18/README.md

 ##### Crime in Maryland
 ### [A workplace shooting in Edgewood, United States, kills three and critically injures two.
 The suspect, Radee Labeeb Prince, flees to neighboring Delaware, where he allegedly shoots a man in Wilmington hours later, before his capture in Newark. ](/news/2017/10/18/a-workplace-shooting-in-edgewood-united-states-kills-three-and-critically-injures-two-the-suspect-radee-labeeb-prince-flees-to-neighbor.md)
-_Context: Crime in Maryland, Delaware, Edgewood, Newark, U.S., Wilmington_
+_Context: Crime in Maryland, Delaware, Edgewood, Newark, United States, Wilmington_

 ##### Lincoln in the Bardo
 ### [A 2017 experimental novel, "Lincoln in the Bardo" by American writer George Saunders, wins the 2017 Man Booker Prize. ](/news/2017/10/18/a-2017-experimental-novel-lincoln-in-the-bardo-by-american-writer-george-saunders-wins-the-2017-man-booker-prize.md)